Bogdan Mara

-Ion Bogdan Mara (born 29 September 1977) is a Romanian former footballer, who played as a midfielder, currently sporting director at Liga I club CFR Cluj.
+Ion Bogdan Mara (born 29 September 1977) is a Romanian former professional footballer who played as a midfielder.

 Club career

 Inter Sibiu

 Born in Deva, Mara made his first steps in professional football in Sibiu, at Inter, where he played for two years.
 The excellent games made there caught the eyes of the big clubs of Romania.

 Dinamo București

 In 1998, he signed for Bucharest giants Dinamo București, one of the best Romanian clubs at the time.
 He played one season for the red-white squad, before going on loan to FC Farul Constanţa and Argeș Pitești.

 Deportivo Alavés

 Mara was the first transfer of Deportivo Alavés after the club's 4–5 loss against FC Liverpool in the UEFA Cup final.
 He stayed in Basque side for two seasons, but didn't scored once in 35 games.
 In his first year, Mara finished with Alavés on 7th position in La Liga.